po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/README.md

 * It is highly recommended that prior to class, you go through each demo and activity so that you are familiar with the code and can anticipate issues that students new to GraphQL and the MERN framework may face.

-* **Important**: React Router recently [upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect> ` and other elements.
-The content of this week's activities uses React Router version 5.
-To make sure that students can follow along with activities -- as currently written -- please instruct students to use this npm command to install React Router version 5: `npm install react-router-dom@5`.

 * Some activities in Unit 21 rely on the GraphQL Playground.
 Students do not need to install a separate tool to access this technology.
 To use the GraphQL Playground, simply start the app by using `npm install`, `npm run seed`, and `npm start` and then point to `localhost:3001/graphql` in the browser.

 * For a refresher on how to use the GraphQL Playground, see the [Apollo Docs on GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/).